 NPAC SMS shall notify the user that the request to delete the Service Provider data cannot be completed until the affected individual Subscription Versions are modified, if affected Subscription Versions are found.

-Note: The Subscription Versions that are allowed to exist include Cancelled, Old with an empty Failed SP List, and Active where the Old Service Provider value is the SPID.
+Note: The Subscription Versions that are allowed to exist include Cancelled and Old with an empty Failed SP List.
+Additionally, Subscription Versions where the Old Service Provider value is the SPID being deleted can exist that have the following statuses: Active, Disconnect Pending, and Old (with or without a Failed SP List).

 IIS: